+35725368683

 What is a Cyprus Digital Nomad visa?

-The scheme provides a residence permit and aims to attract talented individuals and entrepreneurs who can work remotely and contribute to economic expansion using their technological skills.
+The scheme offers a residence permit and aims to attract talented individuals and entrepreneurs who can work remotely and contribute to economic growth by utilising their technological skills.
 The work and effort of such individuals help to develop what the Ministry of the Interior calls “the business ecosystem” of the country.

-• Use telecommunications technology to perform work remotely while residing in Cyprus.
+• Use telecommunications technology to perform work remotely from Cyprus.

-• Work for an employer or clients from abroad (see above); and,
+• Work for an employer or clients from abroad.

-Moreover, the applicant must show that he/she has a suitable place to stay.
-Among the documents required when you apply for the digital nomad visa is a title deed or rental for a house or apartment (please see the Civil Registry and Migration Department list of documents in the link below).
+Moreover, the applicant must demonstrate that he/she has a suitable place to stay.
+Among the documents required when applying for the digital nomad visa is a title deed or rental for a house or apartment (please see the Migration Department list of documents in the link below).

 List of required documents